tontonialberto/ecma262-ide/README.md

 ### Signature-Based Filters

-- name-like: matches a regular expression against the algorithm name
+- `name-like`: matches a regular expression against the algorithm name

-- parameter-name-like: matches a regular expression against one or more of the algorithm parameters
+- `parameter-name-like`: matches a regular expression against one or more of the algorithm parameters

-- parameter-cardinality: matches the number of parameters of an algorithm
+- `parameter-cardinality`: matches the number of parameters of an algorithm

 ### Location-Based Filters

-- section-id-like: matches a regular expression against the ecmarkup section identifier of an algorithm
+- `section-id-like`: matches a regular expression against the ecmarkup section identifier of an algorithm

-- section-number-like: matches a regular expression against the section number of an algorithm
+- `section-number-like`: matches a regular expression against the section number of an algorithm

-- section-title-like: matches a regular expression against the enclosing section of an algorithm
+- `section-title-like`: matches a regular expression against the enclosing section of an algorithm

 ### Annotation-Based Filters

-- has-hidden-step: returns true if any of the algorithm's steps is hidden
+- `has-hidden-step`: returns true if any of the algorithm's steps is hidden

-- has-highlighted-step: returns true if any of the algorithm's steps is highlighted with a given color
+- `has-highlighted-step`: returns true if any of the algorithm's steps is highlighted with a given color

-- has-remark/bookmark: matches a regular expression against the remarks/bookmarks of an algorithm
+- `has-remark/bookmark`: matches a regular expression against the remarks/bookmarks of an algorithm

 ## Decorations

 The optional decoration block accepts a list of transformations that will be applied sequentially to each algorithm received from the filtering.

-- add-bookmark/remark(-to-steps): add the given bookmark/remark to an algorithm, or to every marked step in the body of an algorithm
+- `add-bookmark/remark(-to-steps)`: add the given bookmark/remark to an algorithm, or to every marked step in the body of an algorithm

-- remove-bookmark/remark(-from-steps): remove all bookmarks/remarks matching a given regular expression
+- `remove-bookmark/remark(-from-steps)`: remove all bookmarks/remarks matching a given regular expression

-- highlight/remove-highlighting: toggles highlighting all the marked steps
+- `highlight/remove-highlighting`: toggles highlighting all the marked steps

-- hide: hides all the *unmarked* steps
+- `hide`: hides all the *unmarked* steps

-- unhide: unhides all the steps, regardless whether they are marked or not
+- `unhide`: unhides all the steps, regardless whether they are marked or not

 ## Code Editor Actions

-- inline-algorithm-calls: executes an inlining of all the function calls in the output specification
+- `inline-algorithm-calls`: executes an inlining of all the function calls in the output specification

-- open-tabs: opens the given amount
+- `open-tabs`: opens the given amount
     > Note: opening a huge number of editor tabs in a short amount of time might freeze the UI

-- put-into-folder: rearranges the algorithms in the Logical View
+- `put-into-folder`: rearranges the algorithms in the Logical View

-- remove-unmatching-steps: removes every unmarked step from an algorithm
+- `remove-unmatching-steps`: removes every unmarked step from an algorithm

-- rename-algorithm: applies a rename refactoring to an algorithm
+- `rename-algorithm`: applies a rename refactoring to an algorithm

 ## Report